-- Competence is a demonstrated ability to apply knowledge, skills and attitudes for achieving observable results. - Competence vs Competency (e-CF vs ACM) - Competence is ability acquired by training or education (linked to learning outcome) - Competency is similar to skills or experience (acquired feature of a person) - Competence is not to be confused with process or technology concepts such as, 'Cloud Computing' or 'Big Data'.
-These descriptions represent evolving technologies and in the context of the e-CF, they may be integrated as elements within knowledge and skill examples. - Knowledge in the context of competence definition is treated as something to know, to be aware of, familiar with, and obtained as a part of education. - Skills is treated as provable ability to do something and relies on the person's experience.
+- Competence is a demonstrated ability to apply knowledge, skills and attitudes for achieving observable results. - Competence vs Competency (e-CF vs ACM) - Competence is ability acquired by training or education (linked to learning outcome) - Competency is similar to skills or experience (acquired feature of a person) - Competence can be treated as outcome of learning or training - Knowledge in the context of competence definition is treated as something to know, to be aware of, familiar with, and obtained as a part of education. - Skills is treated as provable ability to do something and relies on the person's experience.